How Many Baked Bean Servings for 100 People?

 Quick Answer

 For 100 people, you need 50 cups.
-This provides about 50 servings, assuming 0.5 servings per person.
+This provides about 50 servings, assuming roughly 0.5 servings per person.

 Estimated cost: $25 - $75